 North Indian sweet and sour pumpkin curry made in a pressure cooker or instant pot.
 This is a delicious and healthy vegetable curry that can be made in less than 30 minutes for a weeknight dinner.
-Vegan & gluten free!
+Vegan & gluten-free!

 I am going to share a very simple North Indian pumpkin curry.
-It has the sweetness of pumpkin, spiciness of the Indian spices and tanginess of the dry mango powder or lemon juice.
+It has the sweetness of pumpkin, the spiciness of Indian spices, and the tanginess of dry mango powder or lemon juice.
 Pick out those kabocha squash or butternut squash and try this easy curry in your instant pot.

-Pumpkin is also known as kaddu or petha in Hindi, so another name for this delicious curry is kaddu ki subzi or punjabi pethe ki subzi.
+Pumpkin is also known as kaddu or petha in Hindi, so another name for this delicious curry is kaddu ki subzi or Punjabi pethe ki subzi.
 Pair this pumpkin curry with something spicy.
 Enjoy it with paratha or naan, or even better with poori.

-Another way I have been using all the pumpkins is making pumpkin puree, which can be used in a variety of dishes.
-I have used it in pancakes, parathas, and pie's already.
-And if you want to try a Thai curry, check out this Thai Pumpkin Red Curry made in the instant pot.
+Another way I have been using all the pumpkins is by making pumpkin puree, which can be used in various dishes.
+I have used it in pancakes, parathas, and pies already.

 Health benefits of pumpkin

 The bright orange color of pumpkin easily gives away that pumpkin is loaded with an important antioxidant, beta-carotene.
 Beta-carotene is converted to vitamin A in the body.
-In the conversion to vitamin A, beta carotene performs many important functions in overall health.
-A diet rich in foods containing beta-carotene may reduce the risk of developing certain types of cancer and offers protect against heart disease.
-Beta-carotene offers protection against other diseases as well as some degenerative aspects of aging.
+In converting to vitamin A, beta carotene performs many important functions in overall health.

 Pumpkins also have loads of fiber, and they are low in calories.
-Hence they are a great way to include fiber rich vegetables in your diet.
+Hence, they are a great way to include fiber-rich vegetables in your diet.

-Pro Tips for making delicious Pumpkin Curry
+Pro Tips for Making Delicious Pumpkin Curry

 What to pair with pumpkin curry?

-- Enjoy with parathas (indian flatbread) or naan.
+- Enjoy with parathas (Indian flatbread) or naan.

 - A light lentil soup (moong dal - yellow or green)